Diplomatic Advisory Board,

 Ambassador Craig R. Stapleton

-From 2005 to 2009, Stapleton served as ambassador to France.
+During the administration of George H. W. Bush, Ambassador Stapleton served on the Board of the Peace Corps.
+From 2005 to 2009, he served as Ambassador to France.
 In 2009, French President Nicolas Sarkozy named him Commandeur of the Legion of Honor.
 He was designated an honorary citizen of Deauville, Chateauneuf du Pape, Rocamadour, and Vienne.
-From 2001 to 2004, Stapleton served as ambassador to the Czech Republic.
+From 2001 to 2004, Stapleton served as Ambassador to the Czech Republic.
 He was given the Jan Masaryk Medal for service to the Czech Republic.